-Paul mailed a letter from prison to his friends in Ephesus (which is modern day Turkey).
+Paul mailed a letter from prison to his friends in Ephesus (situated in modern day Turkey).
 Previously, he had been arrested for no other reason than publicly expressing his beliefs.
-He could have gotten hung up on injustice and unfair treatment.
+He could have turned bitter over unfair treatment.
 Instead, the first thing Paul wrote in his letter was this (Ephesus 4:2):

 “Be completely humble and gentle;”

 This morning as I was browsing the Internet, I listened to Tim McCraw’s rendition of “Humble and Kind”.
-The song lyrics got my attention, one phrase in particular:
+For some reason the song lyrics caught my attention, one phrase in particular:

 “Bitterness keeps you from flying, always be humble and kind.”

-In the comment section of this particular video clip Lessie Perreves wrote:
+In the comment section below this particular video clip Lessie Perreves wrote:

 “Even though I’ve been raised on this whole rule the song proposes, I do get really bitter/salty sometimes.
 Whenever that happens, I listen to this.
 It helps me feel better and helps remind me no one likes a bitter jerk.”

-It’s humbling to admit failure.
-It’s humbling to accept we’re broken and bruised.
-In our humility however always lies the kernel of hope that our weakness of today pours into our strength of tomorrow.
-Bad experiences can make us stronger and as a byproduct create empathy.
-Our newfound empathy will make us a better friend, parent, coworker, and spouse.
+We hate being broken and bruised.
+It is humbling to admit failure.
+And yet, buried in our humility lies a kernel of hope: our weakness of today pours into our strength of tomorrow.
+Bad experiences can promote understanding, and our newfound empathy will turn us into better neighbors.